 By the sixth game of my son David’s first season playing high school football, the red EMS truck parked at the stadium gate was part of the scenery.
-It was required to have medical services available at games, and the football program at East Lansing High School in Michigan went a step further: in addition to team trainers supplying first aid, the team doctor stood on the sidelines.
+The football program at East Lansing High School in Michigan went a step further than the required medical services; in addition to team trainers supplying first aid, the team doctor stood on the sidelines.

 All of that changed late in the third quarter of the sixth game when David trotted to the sidelines.
 Instead of putting a cup under the water keg spout, he pulled off his black football glove and stuck his right hand under the water fall.
 He stayed on the sidelines until game’s end, holding his own hand as if he were taking his pulse.

 I thought Coach was resting my son because, despite our opponent throwing for another touchdown, it was not enough to beat us.
 “We won!”
 I screamed.
 “We won!”